JobMonkey! - Find a oil, gas, or energy industry job!

 The security of pipelines is extremely important and there are safety and environmental concerns as well.
 Some of the many overseers include the Department of Homeland Security, Occupational Safety and Health Administration (OSHA), Office of Pipeline Safety, Bureau of Land Management, Environmental Protection Agency, and others.

-QUICK FACT: According to the Association of Oil Pipelines, since the 1970s, pipeline safety has increased significantly, with spills decreasing by about 60% while there has been a 42% increase in the amount of oil and petroleum products transported.
+QUICK FACT: According to the Association of Oil Pipelines, since the 1970s, pipeline safety has increased significantly, with spills decreasing by more than 60% while there has been a sizeable increase in the amount of oil and petroleum products transported.